Floer theory and flips: Transversality

-the space of $0,1$-forms with respect to $j(m),J$ that vanish to order $m(e)-1$ at the node or marking corresponding to each contact edge $e$.
-The Cauchy-Riemann and shifted gradient operators applied to the restrictions $u_S$ resp. $u_T$ of $u$ to the two resp. one dimensional parts of $C = S \cup T$ define a $C^q$ section
+the space of $0,1$-forms with respect to $j(m),J$ that vanish to order $m_\pm(e)-1$ at the nodes corresponding to the edge $e$, if $m_\pm(e)$ is positive.
+The space $\E^i_{k,p,l,\Gamma}$ is then a $C^q$-Banach vector bundle for $q < l - k$.
+The Cauchy-Riemann and shifted gradient operators may be applied to the restrictions $u_S$ resp. $u_T$ of $u$ to the two resp. one dimensional parts of $C = S \cup T$.
+These define a $C^q$ section

 where

 and $s$ is a local coordinate with unit speed.
 The {\em local universal moduli space} is

 where $\B^i_{k,p,l,\Gamma}$ is embedded as the zero section.